 Within The Jubilee Federation, if parents wish to request an absence they will need to speak to Mrs Gray.
-They will then be asked to complete a Request for Leave of Absence form.
-The request for leave must come from a parent with whom the child normally resides and must be for an exceptional circumstance (some guidance about the type of absences that are considered exceptional are on the reverse of the request form).
+They will then be asked to complete a Request for Leave of Absence form before the period of absence.
+The request for leave must come from a parent with whom the child normally resides and must be for an exceptional circumstance.